10-Minute Facial Exercises That Will Take Years off Your Face

 So I started to look into them.
-The one thing that I did discover was the fact that the skin on your face is actually attached to your face muscles.
-This may sound obvious, but in fact it is not the norm.
+The one thing that I did discover was the fact that the skin on your face is actually attached to your facial muscles.
+This may sound obvious, but in fact, it is not the norm.
 Other muscles around your body actually "slide" under the skin to make sure that your body works like clockwork.
-Whereas on your face, the muscles are connected by a network of veins, skin and capillaries that work together.
+Whereas on your face, the muscles are connected by a network of veins, skin, and capillaries that work together.

 This is shown whenever you smile, frown, or pull a face.
 If the muscles were not attached to the skin, then you would notice the skin gliding over the muscles when you do this.

-Also at this time I began to realise that, actually, the more creams and lotions that you put on your face the saggier your skin becomes.
+Also at this time, I began to realize that, actually, the more creams and lotions that you put on your face the saggier your skin becomes.
 If you think about it, what happens when you put a paper bag in water?
 It begins to get soggy and stretch.

-Natural Facial Exercises were the best thing for me.
-After only one week of practising the exercises I noticed that the lines around my mouth had disappeared!
+Natural facial exercises were the best thing for me.
+After only one week of practicing the exercises, I noticed that the lines around my mouth had disappeared!
 It was fantastic!
-The skin looked younger, and underneath my eyes the skin was smoother, and not beginning to go baggy as it had been.
+The skin looked younger, and underneath my eyes, the skin was smoother, and not beginning to go baggy as it had been.